 The Audit Committee is an independent platform for regular discussions between Independent Directors and External Auditors and to review the Company's process including internal control and communication with Internal Auditors.

-The Statement of Responsibility by Directors in respect of the preparation of the annual audited financial statements of the Company is set out on page 28 of this Annual Report.
+The Statement of Directors' Responsibilities in respect of the preparation of the annual audited financial statements of the Company is set out on page 29 of this Annual Report.

 Risk Management and Internal Control